From Context to Intent: Reasoning-Guided Function-Level Code Completion: Introduction

-Moreover, recognizing that the preceding code alone may not always provide sufficient information to accurately infer developer intent, we further design an intent-interactive framework to enhance code completion.
-In this framework, the model first generates a small set of candidate intentions through lightweight reasoning.
-The developer can then optionally select or refine one of the candidates to better reflect their actual goal.
+Moreover, building upon our reasoning-based framework, we introduce an optional three-stage pipeline for intent-aware code completion.
+In practical settings, this pipeline preserves a fully automated and efficient default workflow, while allowing developers to optionally enter a lightweight interaction loop for improved controllability and closer alignment with their actual intentions.
+Specifically, the model first generates a small set of candidate intentions through lightweight reasoning.
+Developers can then optionally select or refine one of the candidates to better reflect their actual goal.
 Finally, the model completes the function based on the selected or edited intention.

 To evaluate the effectiveness of our approach for code completion, we conduct experiments on two repository-level benchmarks: DevEval~\cite{li2024deveval,li2024evocodebench} and ComplexCodeEval~\cite{feng2024complexcodeeval}.
 We assess performance using both reference-based metrics, including CodeBLEU and Edit Similarity~\cite{ren2020codebleu}, and execution-based metrics such as pass@1~\cite{chen2021humaneval}.
 Our results show that intention inference through explicit reasoning consistently improves performance over baseline models.
-Across different model sizes, we observe absolute gains exceeding 5\% in both pass@1 and reference-based metrics, with relative improvements surpassing 40\%, demonstrating the substantial effectiveness of our approach.
-The intent-interaction yields additional improvements of over 2\% in both pass@1 and reference-based metrics.
+Across different model sizes, we observe absolute gains exceeding 5\% in both pass@1 and reference-based metrics, with relative improvements surpassing 25\% on pass@1, demonstrating the substantial effectiveness of our approach.
+Under simulated lightweight human interactions for quantitative evaluation, intent-interaction yields additional improvements of over 2\% in both Pass@1 and reference-based metrics.
+Our framework significantly narrows the performance gap to the oracle setting with access to ground-truth intentions, reducing the Pass@1 difference from over 15\% to within 4\% comparing to the baselines.

 In summary, this paper makes the following key contributions:

 \begin{itemize} \item We reveal that current LLMs often fail to accurately infer the intention of the target function, which leads to poor performance.